polyseam/tag-matches-version/README.md

 `version` by default

-The `key` is used to pull the version value from your manifest, whether your manifest is JSON, JSONC, or YAML, we will use this key to access the value.
+The `key` is used to pull the version value from your manifest.
+Whether your manifest is JSON, JSONC, or YAML, we will use this key to access the value.

 ### `fail-on-mismatch`